david942j/gdb-ruby/README.md

 # GDB-Ruby

-It's time for Ruby lovers to use Ruby in gdb and, gdb in Ruby!
+It's time for Ruby lovers to use Ruby in gdb and gdb in Ruby!

 Achieve two things in one gem:

-1. Launch Ruby interactive shell (pry) in gdb.
+1. Launching Ruby interactive shell (pry) in gdb.
-2. A gdb Ruby-binding, i.e. communiate with gdb in a Ruby script.
+2. gdb Ruby-binding, i.e. communicate with gdb in Ruby scripts.

 # Use Ruby in gdb

-We provide a binary `gdb-ruby` (a Ruby script actually) with usage exactly same as normal gdb, while has two extra commands: `ruby` and `pry`!
+We provide a binary `gdb-ruby` (a Ruby script actually) with usage exactly the same as a normal gdb, while has two extra commands: `ruby` and `pry`!

 See examples below: